 Students must demonstrate course equivalency with course syllabi from previous graduate institution.
 No other courses will be considered for equivalency review.
 No more than 5 courses for a total of 15 semester credits will be granted for course equivalency.
 The request for course equivalency must be completed during the student's first semester at Saybrook.
 No review and no equivalency credits will be given under this policy after the first semester has ended.

-Students should review state licensure requirements to determine whether multiple transcripts are accepted.
+Students should consult with the DCT or ADCT and review state licensure requirements to determine whether multiple transcripts are accepted.
 Non-Saybrook courses will not be listed on the transcript.

 Graduate Colloquium and Faculty Mentors